Make an encrypted USB stick with gnome-disks

 In addition to our overall computing Policies and guidelines:

-You can log in to several types of server:
+All members of the School may log in to several types of server:

 Use this to log in to Informatics from home with a full graphical desktop.
 For details see: